hobbit-project/graphdb-free-mocha-sa/README.md

-# JenaFusekiSystemAdapter
+# GraphDB Free 8.5 SystemAdapter
-System Adapter for Apache Jena Fuseki2 for the MOCHA Challenge
+System Adapter for GraphDB Free 8.5 for all MOCHA tasks